testng-team/testng-p2/README.md

 The project to generate P2 repo for OSGified TestNG.

-## Project Status

-The project is understand Beta phase.

-The P2 update site is ready for public review: https://testng.org/testng-p2-update-site Please raise bug or discussion [here](https://github.com/testng-team/testng-p2/issues).
+The P2 update site is available at: https://testng.org/testng-p2-update-site Please raise bug or discussion [here](https://github.com/testng-team/testng-p2/issues).
 The raw files of P2 update site is available at https://github.com/testng-team/testng-p2-update-site

-## Contributors (alphabetical)
+## Contributors

 * Nick Tan <missedone@gmail.com>
 * Martin Schreiber <martin@mschreiber.at>